Skip to content

 So NOW you can watch this and appreciate the Brothers Hildebrandt story.
 A local Treasure here in the Somerset Hills

-In 1979 Greg began to work with a new agent, Jean Scrocco.
+In 1979, Greg began working with a new agent, Jean Scrocco.
 She is still his agent to this day.
-One of the first licenses Jean wrote for Greg was with the Heavy Metal band, Black Sabbath.
-They wanted to use one of Greg’s dream paintings from the early 70’s for an album cover.
-Greg said, no. Jean licensed it anyway.
+One of the first licenses Jean wrote for Greg was with the Heavy Metal band Black Sabbath.
+They wanted to use one of Greg’s dream paintings from the early 1970s for an album cover.
+Greg said no, but Jean licensed it anyway.
 The album was Mob Rules.
 Thank God for agents.

 Just add a comment below.